 Stage 4: Advanced Periodontis - Chronic infection is destroying the gums, teeth, and bone.
 Bacteria is spread through the bloodstream and may damage vital organs.
 Dental cleaning and mouth assessment is needed right away.
 Some teeth may require extractions and home dental care is needed.

 Pet's don't often show symptoms of dental disease until it is advanced.
 Don't let your pet suffer from these painful conditions.

 - Dental disease can cause damage in other organs such as heart, liver, and kidneys

 - Costs can increase drastically if left untreated

-Dental disease can occur in pets of all ages, but if your pet is 3 years or older, he/she likely has tartar and plaque buildup and can really benefit from a dental cleaning.
+Dental disease can occur in pets of all ages but if your pet is 3 years or older they likely have tartar and plaque buildup and can really benefit from a dental cleaning.
 Older pets that have not had any preventative care will have more advanced tartar build up and gum disease.
 Plaque harbors bacteria which infects gum tissue.
 This causes pain and can result in teeth having to be extracted.

 Regular cleanings and preventative at home care are important to maintaining your pet's health.
 Dental cleanings must be performed under general anesthesia in order to properly clean the teeth and assess the patient's mouth.
 We use state of the art ultrasonic equipment; each tooth is thoroughly cleaned above and below the gum line.
 Our highly skilled dental technicians clean and polish the teeth to create a smooth surface more resistant to plaque buildup.
 Once the dental technician is done with the cleaning and polishing, the veterinarian will perform a thorough oral exam and check each tooth for any signs of dental disease.